 Love is the truth.

-What does love bring to this world, to your world?
-What does love bring to the person you are with, and the environment you are in?
+Think about love.
+What does love bring to this world and to your world?
+What does love give to the person you are with and your environment?
+Love lifts.
+Love heals.

-What if, we considered the truth for a couple days?
-The truth being, we are love.
+What if we considered the truth for a couple days?
+The truth is that we are perfect, unconditional love.

 Love feels great!

 If you don't want to consider love a focus, try asking yourself and meditating upon the truth.